Harry Anderson (English footballer): Bristol Rovers

 On 13 July 2021, Anderson joined recently relegated League Two side Bristol Rovers on a two-year deal.
 On 2 October 2021, Anderson opened his account for the club when he gave his side the lead in an eventual 3–1 home defeat to Swindon Town.
 The season ended with a third career promotion for Anderson, a 7–0 thrashing of Scunthorpe United on the final day of the season seeing Rovers move into the final automatic promotion place on goals scored.

 Having had a frustrating 2022–23 season due to injuries, Anderson underwent groin surgery in March 2023.
 With the winger due to be out on contract in the summer, he was linked with a number of League One and League Two clubs.
 In April 2023, having received a contract offer, it was revealed that club and player had reached an impasse.
 Following the final match of the season, manager Joey Barton admitted that they would not be offering the player a new contract on account of his injury record, instead offering him back to prove his fitness over pre-season.
 He departed the club at the end of the season.

 Stevenage

 On 16 June 2023, Anderson signed with League One side Stevenage.
 Having made just three appearances during the first half of the season, he joined Colchester United on loan until the end of the season in January 2024.

 On 8 May 2024, Stevenage announced the player would be released in the summer once his contract expired.

 Colchester United

 On 13 June 2024, Anderson was announced to have agreed to return to League Two club Colchester United on a permanent two-year contract.

 Anderson was named EFL League Two Player of the Month for October 2025 having scored five goals in four matches, including a first career hat-trick against Harrogate Town.
+On 16 May 2026 the club announced it had extended the player's contract.